TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 	- Increase in speed anad agility to try new things and return to normal if dont like- flexibility
 	- take away the heavy lifting of managing a data center
 	- globalised data in minutes so can access all around the world
+	- **High Scalability and Fault Tolerance**- ensuring no failures happen by expanding the amount of places running resources
+		- **Regions and AZ**- offer multiple regions worldwide, each with minimum AZ which allows for high availablilty and fault tolerance by deploying applications across different AZs
+		- **Redundancy**- each region is siolated and the AZ are physically independent of each other to ensure redundancy
+	- **Scalability**- allowing for increasing of resources
+		- **Elasticity**- automatic scaling of resources up or down based on demand, handling varying workloads efficiently and cost-effectively
+		- **Global reach**- global network of regions and edge locations to ensure applications can reach users globally
+	- **Performance**- ensuring good speed with accessing resources
+		- **Low Latency**- global network of AZ and edge locations ensuring low-latency
+		- **Edge Locations**- CLoudfront delivery network to deliver content faster through caching copied data closer to end-users
+	- **Security and Compliance**- safety of data and regularionts
+		- **Physical Security**- robust security measures including physical, infrastructure and operational security
+		- **Compliance**- Complies with multiple regulatory standards and frameworks so buiness meet compliance requirements
+	- **Disaster Recovery**- resources arent ruined by natural disasters
+		- **Geographic Diversity**- replicate data across multiple regions allow for robust disaster recovery
+		- **Backup and Restore**- S3, Glacier, AWS Backup options for backing up data and restoring quickly in case of disasters
+	- **Global Application Deployment**- global user access
+		- **Multi-region deployment**- apps deployed across multiple regions providing global presence and improving performance and reliability for users globally
+		- **Data Residency**- Customers can choose regions where their data is stored to meet data requirements
+	- **Cost Efficiency**- ensuring cost efficiency
+		- **Pay-as-you-go Pricing**- businesses to pay for only the resources they use
+		- **Resource Optimization**- AWS Cost Explorer and Trusted Advisor helpe optimze resource usage and cost
+	- **Innovation and Flexibility**- Meeting every need
+		- **Wide Range**- broad range of services to build innovative solutions
+		- **Flexibility**- many different types of customising to tailor infrastructure to every need
+		- **Agility**- being able to rapidly develop, test and deploy applications